merkatorgis/docker4gis/docs/README.md

 [https://github.com/merkatorgis/docker4gis-{name}](https://github.com/merkatorgis/docker4gis-{name}),
 e.g. [proxy](https://github.com/merkatorgis/docker4gis-proxy).

+Should you need a component that won't act as a "server" that should be started when the application is run, run `dg skip` after `dg component`.

 ## Build and run

 From a component directory, you can build its image by issuing `dg build`.
 When